 The curriculum and assessment

-In September 2014, a new National Curriculum was introduced.
 The new primary element of the curriculum can be viewed here: National Curriculum Information.
-There are topics for each phase group that ensure development and progression of skills and concepts.
+Subjects are taught as individual lessons and each phase group ensure the development and progression of skills and concepts.
 There are curriculum leaders for all subjects who act as advisors to the staff in general.
 All teachers keep weekly records of class and individual work and the plans are overseen by the Deputy Headteacher and Senior Leadership Team.

 During the year in which the children reach their seventh birthday (Year 2) they take the National Curriculum Tests.
 This marks the end of Key Stage 1.
 The results of these tests are given to parents individually, together with their school report.